norcams/tf-imagetest/README.md

-# Terraform UH-IaaS image test
+# Terraform NREC image test

 Read more at https://www.terraform.io/

 ## Requirements

 * terraform in $PATH
-* access to a project in a region in UH-IaaS
+* access to a project in a region in NREC
-* OS env or clouds.yaml with access to the project
+* OS_ env or clouds.yaml with access to the project

 ## Setup